Bora Akkaş: Life and career

 Akkaş was primarily trained in city theaters and acted for the first time in the movie Gönlümdeki Köşk Olmasa.
 He received the Golden Orange award for his performance in this film.
 He simultaneously started his music career and was a bass guitar member of the music band "Hakunamatata".
 Initially, he worked under A4 Records, but he later continued his work and produced tracks on his own.
-In 2008, he was a contestant on the "Miller Music Factory" competition together with Deniz Gürzumar, with whome he performed the song "Bize Kızma" and ranked second.
+In 2008, he was a contestant on the "Miller Music Factory" competition together with Deniz Gürzumar, with whom he performed the song "Bize Kızma" and ranked second.
 In 2009, he starred in the movie Adab-ı Muaşeret.
-He was recognized for his role as Zekai Kirişçi in the TV series Geniş Aile.
+He was recognized for his role as Zekai Kirişçi in the hit comedy series and films Geniş Aile.
 He was also a regular in the series Annem Uyurken, where he played the role of Mert.
 Akkaş's other notable credits include Her Şey Yolunda Merkez, Bebek İşi and Yüksek Giriş.

 Personal life

 On 19 August 2017 he married actress Seda Türkmen.
 In August 2019, Türkmen filed for divorce.
 Their divorce was finalized in September 2019.
 On 3 February 2023, he married blogger Oben Alkan.
+Their daughter, Suzan, was born later in the same year.